 S - Specific

 T - Trackable (or time-based)

 Personally, I find that having a "time-based" aspect on some goals is de-motivating, so I prefer "trackable" for the T in SMART goals.
-For example, if I'm on a diet and I'm following all the rules I set for myself but still not losing as much weight as I thought, it would not be healthy for me to eat less calories or exercise more just to reach my goal by a certain date.
+For example, if I'm on a diet and I'm following all the rules I set for myself but still not losing as much weight as I thought, it would not be healthy for me to eat fewer calories or exercise more just to reach my goal by a certain date.
 Having a general idea of when you'd like to achieve your goal is great but having set deadlines can lead you to sacrifice other important needs and values.
 So when setting time-based goals—or goals with a deadline in mind, be sure you're deadline doesn't become more important than other things in your life—like relationships, health, and self-care.

 Short-Term Goals & Long-Term Goals